uwePhillPhelps/IAP-2024/Tutorials/Getting Started.md

 http://developer.apple.com/programs/register/

+A video guide for setting up XCode on MacOS is here: <a href="https://www.youtube.com/watch?v=OQFYdAl54XE">MacOS setup</a>

+If you have an older mac, this video might be more helpful:  <a href="https://www.youtube.com/watch?v=OQFYdAl54XE">Older MacOS setup video</a>

 ### Windows

-A video guide for setting up Visual Studio on Windows is here: <a href="https://www.youtube.com/watch?v=_bTzXlonKeo">Windows setup video</a>

 Download the IAP repository (which contains all of the required materials and applications)

 ::arrow_right:: [Download windows branch zip file](../../../archive/refs/heads/windows.zip) ::arrow_left::

-For windows users you will need to download Microsoft's Visual Studio:
+For windows users you will need to download Microsoft's Visual Studio.
+We recommend and support Visual Studio 2019, but it is possible to use both newer and older versions.

 https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&source=VSLandingPage&cid=2011

-The setup video above mentions Visual studio 2017 (for compatibility) but we recommend and support Visual Studio 2019.
+A video guide for setting up Visual Studio on Windows is here: <a href="https://www.youtube.com/watch?v=_bTzXlonKeo">Windows setup video</a> The setup video describes Visual studio 2017 (for compatibility) but we recommend and support Visual Studio 2019.

 ## Opening the IAP Project